-Project Fi Buyer's Guide: Everything you need to know
+Google Fi Buyer’s Guide: Everything you need to know about Google Fi

 - International coverage

-- Project Fi plans
+- Google Fi plans

-- Best phones to use with Project Fi
+- Best phones to use with Google Fi

-- How to finance a phone with Project Fi
+- How to finance a phone with Google Fi

-- Do I have to sign up for a Project Fi contract?
+- Do I have to sign up for a Google Fi contract?

 - Can I bring my phone number over from another network?